soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

     * South Africa passed a law in 1997 to make essential medicines affordable by compulsory licensing

+### Trust

+* 5th century b.c., Croesus starts issuing gold and silver coins of guaranteed purity

+* Moneyback guarantee (likely invented by Potter Palmer, the founder of Marshall Field and Co.)

 ### Market Support

 * Entire sectors of a modern economy are devoted to organizing transactions.
 The retail and wholesale trades and the advertising, insurance, and finance industries exist not to manufacture things but to facilitate transacting.
 These activities ... accounting in the United States for one-fourth of the gross national product.

+### Political Economy

+[Pharma] subject[s] the U.S. government to fierce lobbying, in part to counter accusations of price gouging.
+During the election campaign of 2000, the pharmaceutical industry’s spending on lobbying, $167 million ...

 ### Innovations in Markets